-Geastrum rufescens, also known as Rosy earthstar, is a globe-shaped pale brown fruitbody that opens on maturity.
-Its outer skin splits into a star shape.
-Inside is a pale grey to grey buff ball, which contains the spores.
-It grows usually clustered in light soil around decaying hardwood stumps, summer to fall.
+Geastrum rufescens, commonly known as the Rosy earthstar, is a globe-shaped fruiting body that is pale brown in colour and opens up as it matures.
+The outer skin of the fruiting body splits into a star shape.
+Inside, there is a pale grey to grey buff ball that houses the spores.
+This species typically grows in clusters in light soil, often found near decaying hardwood stumps, during the summer to fall season.

 first globe-shaped, yellow-brown, partially submerged in the substrate, covered with mycelium that picks up dirt and debris.
 Opens on maturity so its outer skin splits into a star shape with 6–8 pink to pinkish tan, radiating, pointed arms.

 The spores are globose, measuring 3-5 µm in size and adorned with low, dense spines up to 0.5 µm in length.
 They appear brownish to brown when treated with KOH.